someobserver/recurgence/math/06-recurgent-field-equation/index.md

 #### **6.5.3 Consistency of the Action Principle**

-To ensure consistency, variations in $C_i$ must correspond to admissible variations in $\psi_i$.
+For the variational structure to hold, variations in $C_i$ must correspond to admissible variations in $\psi_i$.
 This is formalized via constrained variation:

 $$
 \delta C_i(p, t) = \int_{\mathcal{M}} \frac{\delta C_i(p, t)}{\delta \psi_j(q, t)} \, \delta \psi_j(q, t) \, dq
 $$

-The action principle remains valid when such constraints are incorporated, guaranteeing that the coupled evolution of $C_i$ and $\psi_i$ is consistent with the variational structure of the theory.
+The action principle continues to apply when such constraints are incorporated, so the coupled evolution of $C_i$ and $\psi_i$ remains compatible with the variational structure of the theory.

 ---